megawubs/cmsdownloader/readme.md

 ### Adding your own CMS to download

 It's really easy to add your own downloader, just add your own htmlparser in app/htmlparsers.py and your own downloader in downloader.py and it should work.
 The downloader class has build in download, unzip, version check and delete functions that you can use for your custom CMS download function.
-I'm planning on making this proces easyer.
+I'm planning on making this proces easier.